isomerpages/imda-tradetrust/index.md

   - infopic:
       title: Benefits
       id: infopic
-      description: When you use TradeTrust, you can digitalise your end-to-end processing of trade documents across different trading partners seamlessly.
+      description: With TradeTrust’s capability, you can digitalise your end-to-end processing of trade documents across different trading partners seamlessly.
       button: Learn More